 Since 1951, twelve mines have produced more than 1,471,942 tons of uranium ore that produced more than 19,000 pounds of U3O8 (Triuranium octoxide is a popular form of partially refined uranium that is shipped between mills and refineries).
 Eight of these mines were located below the North and South Rims of the Canyon and inside the current boundaries of the national park, though (as the result of expanded boundaries in the 1970s) most were not within the national park when they were operational.

 To the general public, uranium represents an intense—and often misunderstood—threat.
 Uranium in its natural state, as found in breccia pipes, emits relatively low levels of radioactivity and is not particularly dangerous.
 However, news reports of nuclear accidents like the 2011 catastrophe at Fukishima Daiichi Nuclear Power Plant in Japan, the historical photographs of the two atomic weapons dropped on Japan in 1945, and subsequent atomic bomb tests depict scenes of apocalyptic magnitude.

-It has been extremely rewarding to visit and experience each of these sites within the greater landscape context, knowing that they extend thousands of feet below the surface and harbor a powerful element.
-In contrast with the dynamic beauty of Grand Canyon as a landscape feature and a popular subject of art for more than 100 years, I have sought the subtle and nuanced expression of geological features that are largely unknown and unseen, yet capable of social and environmental violence of the highest order.
+It has been extremely rewarding to visit the breccia pipes that I have and to experience them within the greater landscape context, knowing that they extend thousands of feet below the surface and harbor a powerful.
+In contrast with the great dynamic nature of Grand Canyon as a geological and geographical feature and a popular subject of art for more than 100 years, I have sought the subtle and nuanced expression of geological features that are largely benign, unknown, and unseen, yet capable of social and environmental violence of the highest order.